Azure/azure-osconfig/docs/architecture.md

 ## 3.1.
 Introduction

-The OSConfig Agent is a thin client running as a daemon (Linux background service) and it's implementing the following adapters: a Watcher for the Reported Configuration/Desired Configuration (RC/DC), a Watcher for GitOps and a PnP Agent for [IoT Hub](https://learn.microsoft.com/en-us/azure/iot-hub/).
+The OSConfig Agent is a thin client running as a daemon (Linux background service) and it's implementing the following adapters: a Watcher for the Reported Configuration/Desired Configuration (RC/DC) and a Watcher for GitOps.

 The OSConfig Agent communicates with the OSConfig Management Platform over the Management Platform Interface (MPI) REST API.

 <img src="assets/agent.png" alt="OSConfig Agent" width=50%/>

 The agent is completely decoupled from the platform and the modules.
-A new module can be installed, and, optionally, PnP interface(s) published as part of the OSConfig Model and that will be enough to make OSConfig use it, without the need to recompile the agent or the platform.
+A new module can be installed, and, optionally, interface(s) published as part of the OSConfig Model and that will be enough to make OSConfig use it, without the need to recompile the agent or the platform.

 ## 3.2.
 RC/DC Watcher